Ergodic theory for Riemann surface laminations: a survey: Heat equation and ergodic theorems

 \begin{theorem} {\rm (Dinh-Nguyen-Sibony \cite{DinhNguyenSibony12}). } We keep the above hypothesis and notation.
 Assume in addition that the current $T$ is extremal.
 Then for almost every point $x\in X$ with respect to the measure $m_P:=T\wedge g_P$, the measure $m_{x,R}$ defined above converges to $m_P$ when $R\to\infty$. \end{theorem}

-To prove the theorem, our main ingredient is a delicate estimate on the heat kernel of the Poincar\'e disc.
+To prove the theorem, our main ingredient is a delicate estimate on the heat kernel of the Poincar\'e disc (see \cite[p.
+370, line 8-]{DinhNguyenSibony12} for its statement).
 This estimate allows us to deduce the the desired result from the ergodic theorem associated to the heat diffusions (Theorem \ref{T:diffusions}).

 \begin{remark} \rm Let $(X,\Lc)$ be a compact lamination by Riemann surfaces without singularities.
 Let $T$ be a positive harmonic current directed by the lamination which is extremal, with full mass on hyperbolic leaves and with Poincar\'e mass 1.
 Then, the conclusions of Theorem \ref{T:diffusions} and Theorem \ref{T:geometric_ergodic} are still valid.
 The proofs are essentially the same but we need to use a finite partition of unity for $X$ instead of applying Stokes' theorem for $M.$ Moreover, Theorem \ref{T:diffusions} still holds for compact smooth $p$-dimensional laminations in the sense of Subsection \ref{SS:general_notions}. \end{remark}